 According to new research, more than 70% of homeowners are left confused by their household bills

-A recent survey carried out by the customer service experts at Echo Managed Services, found that more than 70% of homeowners in the UK struggled to understand their household bills.
-This included the ones for their boiler and heating.
+A recent survey carried out by the customer service experts at Echo Managed Services, found that more than 70% of homeowners in the UK struggled to understand their heating and boiler bills.

 As part of the survey, Echo MS questioned 1,000 adults living in Britain.
 The purpose of the survey was to uncover what homeowners thought about household bills.
 It also revealed the way in which energy and service providers dealt with the presentation on these bills.

-According to the study, seven in 10 people were left totally confused over the jargon these companies used on their bills and how the information is presented.
+According to the study, seven in ten people were left totally confused over the jargon these companies used on their bills and how the information is presented.

 Around 30% of people would like to see a more simplistic approach to bills.